 Further, as of December 31, 2003, our founding officers together controlled ninety-eight percent (98%) of the combined voting power of our issued and outstanding capital stock and after the offering will control ninety-seven percent (97%) of such combined voting power.
 Their collective voting control is not tied to their continued employment with Marchex.
-The loss of the services of any member of our senior management, including our founding officers, for any reason, or any conflict among our founding officers, could harm our current and future operations and prospects.
+The loss of the services of any member of our senior management, including our founding officers, for any reason, or any conflict among our founding officers, could harm our Company and its business, financial condition and operating results.

-We may have difficulty attracting and retaining qualified, experienced, highly skilled personnel, which could adversely affect the implementation of our business plan.
+We may have difficulty attracting and retaining qualified, experienced, highly skilled personnel, which could adversely affect our business, financial condition and operating results.

 In order to fully implement our business plan, we will need to attract and retain additional qualified personnel.
 Thus, our success will in significant part depend upon the efforts of personnel not yet identified and upon our ability to attract and retain highly skilled managerial, engineering, sales and marketing personnel.
 We are also dependent on managerial and technical personnel to the extent they may have knowledge or information about our businesses and technical systems that may not be known by other personnel in our Company.
 There can be no assurance that we will be able to attract and retain necessary personnel.
-The failure to hire and retain such personnel could adversely affect the implementation of our business plan.
+The failure to hire and retain such personnel could materially and adversely affect our business, financial condition and operating results.